Chat with us, powered by LiveChat

 Taxable Vehicles & Taxable Gross Weight on Form 2290

-The taxable gross weight of a vehicle (other than a bus) is the total of:
+Taxable Gross Weight - The taxable gross weight of a vehicle (other than a bus) is the total of:

-• The actual unloaded weight of the vehicle fully equipped for service
+• The actual unloaded weight of the vehicle fully equipped for service.

-• The weight of the maximum load customarily carried on the vehicle and on any trailers or semi trailers customarily used in combination with the vehicle
+• The weight of the maximum load customarily carried on the vehicle and on any trailers or semi-trailers customarily used in combination with the vehicle.

-• Actual unloaded weight of a vehicle is the empty weight of the vehicle
+• Actual unloaded weight of a vehicle is the empty weight of the vehicle.

 Fully equipped for service includes the body (whether or not designed for transporting cargo, such as a concrete mixer); all accessories; all equipment attached to or carried on the vehicle for use in its operation or maintenance; and a full supply of fuel, oil, and water.
 The term does not include the driver; any equipment (not including the body) mounted on, or attached to, the vehicle, for use in handling, protecting, or preserving cargo; or any special equipment (such as an air compressor, crane, or specialized oilfield equipment).